ml-nyu/ml-project/README.md

 # Twitter Bot Detection

-#Contains project implementation of Machine Learning Project - Twitter Bot Detection
+# Contains project implementation of Machine Learning Project - Twitter Bot Detection

 ==========================================

 **Files**:
+bot_detection.ipynb Contains the code that classifies bot accounts Report.pdf Contains the details analysis of the project

 **Authors**: Girish Ganesh Prabhu ([fabssj4](https://github.com/fabssj4)) Rahul Ramesh ([rahulkalpsts107](https://github.com/rahulkalpsts107))

-##Description
+## Description
 This repository contains the Project files for the twitter bot detection.
 In this project we have used two approaches to identify bot accounts.